browserengineering/book/book/graphics.md

     return text
 ```

-`Browser.layout` can take this text content and draw it to the canvas,
-character by character:
+Then, `layout` will draw that text, character by character:

 ``` {.python expected=False}
 def layout(self, text):